Mars Rover Landing: Space Science & Mars STEM Lessons and Activities

 Testing helicopter flight on Mars with the Ingenuity will be an exciting part of the mission.
 With the Engineer Helicopters for Mars lesson (or activity), students explore how the spinning of a helicopter's blades creates lift.
 What do lift and gravity have to do with how a helicopter flies?
 What difference will the atmosphere on Mars make for a helicopter?
 What design features might be especially important in thinking through helicopter flight on Mars?
 Students will explore these questions by designing their own paper helicopters that might fly on Mars.

 The Perseverance rover will have traveled more than six months to reach Mars.
 Why did it take so long?
 How far away is Mars?
 What about the other planets?
 The Mars rover landing is a good opportunity to work in lessons related to the Solar System.
 The Make a Model of the Solar System lesson guides students in building a scale model that represents the size of each planet as well as their distances from one another.
-(Separate activities are also available: Model the Distances between Planets in our Solar System) and Model the Planets in the Solar System).
+(Separate activities are also available: Model the Distances between Planets in our Solar System) and How Big Are the Planets in Our Solar System?).
 The Worlds in Comparison lesson can also be used to model the Solar System.

 With the Pocket Solar System lesson, students use a single strip of paper to make a simple model of the Solar System to visualize how much space exists between the planets.
 They'll be practicing fractions as they fold their model solar system, too!